notxtr/FEDAssg1/README.md

 # FED Assignment 1
-In this assignment, I am creating the front end of a website for a fictional band known as Kessoku Band.
+In this assignment, I will be creating the front end of a website for a fictional band known as Kessoku Band.

 ## Design Process